-A Key Performance Indicator (KPI) is defined as a measurable value that effectively demonstrates how efficiently an organization is achieving its key business objectives.
-These indicators are business metrics used by corporate executives and other managers to track and analyze factors that are considered crucial to the success of an organization.
+A Key Performance Indicator (KPI) is a measurable value that effectively demonstrates how efficiently an organization is achieving its key business objectives.

-KPIs differ from organization to organization basis and is mostly based on business priorities.
-For example, one of the key performance indicators or public company will most likely be it’s share price, while the KPI for a privately owned business or a startup could be the new customers acquired.
+KPIs differ from organization to organization basis and are mostly based on business priorities.
+For example, one of the KPIs’ key performance indicators or public company will most likely be its share price, while the KPI for a privately owned business or a startup could be the new customers acquired.

-Even the direct business competitors are likely to monitor a different set of KPIs that are customized based on the individual business strategies and management outlook.
-The KPI may even vary within the same organization depending on the people working in the organization and their associated role they play or the position they hold.
+Even direct business competitors are likely to monitor a different set of key performance indicators that are customized based on individual business strategies and management outlooks.
+The KPI may even vary within the same organization depending on the people working and their associated roles or position.

-For example, the CEO of an organization may hold profitability as the most important measure for the organization’s success, however for the president of sales of the organization may view the ratio of success sales pitches vs lost clients as the highest priority KPI.
+For example, the CEO of an organization may hold profitability as the most important measure of the organization’s success.
+However, the president of sales of the organization may view the ratio of successful sales pitches vs. lost clients as the highest priority KPI.

-To add to this, different businesses and their units and the aligned departments are typically measured against their own KPIs which results in a mix of KPIs throughout the organization- some at the corporate level and some at specific departmental level.
+Different businesses and their units and the aligned departments are typically measured against their key performance indicators, which results in a mix of KPIs throughout the organization- some at the corporate level and some at the specific departmental level.

 Learn more: 30+ FREE Employee Evaluation Survey Templates

-Let’s assume that you work in law enforcement department and you have the role of monitoring the speed of the drivers on the highway.
-You have been assigned a task to calculate the average speed of the drivers from the month of July 2018 to November 2018, as many accidents happened during this time the previous year.
+Let’s assume that you work in the law enforcement department and monitor the speed of the drivers on the highway.
+You have been assigned a task to calculate the drivers’ average speed from July 2018 to November 2018, as many accidents happened during this time the previous year.

 Assuming that the average speed of the drivers for July to November is 60 miles per hour, obviously, the drivers ride at 10 miles per hour speed higher than any of the months.
 Here your KPI is clearly defined: